 So your nails are officially damaged—now what?
 First, completely remove whatever is currently on your nails.
 If that’s regular nail polish, you can DIY with your go-to remover and cotton balls.
 If you have gel or acrylics, it’s time to make an appointment with a professional.
-“Proper removal won’t damage your nails—it just takes patience,” says Tuttle.
-“Definitely avoid picking your gels off, because that will hurt your nails and cause further damage,” she explains.
+"Proper removal won’t damage your nails—it just takes patience,” says Tuttle.
+"Definitely avoid picking your gels off because that will hurt your nails and cause further damage.”

 This acetone-free nail polish remover is the top seller on Amazon.

-These giant cotton balls are 100% biodegradable and can also be used for toner application, makeup remover, and baby and medical care.
+These giant cotton balls are currently on sale and can also be used for toner application, makeup remover, and baby and medical care.

 "Wearing acrylics, gels, or dip powders for several weeks can seriously dry out nails, making them brittle and susceptible to breaks after removal," explains Dunne.
 Varnish Lane's cuticle oil uses a combination of natural ingredients to restore moisture while also promoting nail strength.